 Five Year Vision

 Envision Mission Church will be a sending church.
 We will launch the House Church movement to become its own church.
 But the Envision Mission Board will remain connected, yet separate because it will involve the leadership that sends out and serves these other ministries being launched.
 Mitchell will remain an elder, but not without the oversight of other elders.
-A prayer group will be formed with the intention of developing the prophetic gifts in conjunction with music and worship.
-When Mitchell’s five years of pastoring emphasis is over, that group will then branch out to serve churches, the streets and whatever venues/situations God calls that group to.
-Thus the prayer group for the next five years will be increasingly made of just such people interested in that type of ministry.
-Then the House church movement will be handed over to someone else as head elder/pastor and Mitchell will step out into more prophetic music ministry in addition to serving as one of the elders.
+We hope to launch more house churches, ministries, maybe even a coffeehouse again to serve the downtown Bellingham culture in Jesus’ Name.

 Some Thoughts on Our Philosophy of Ministry